joshfire/woodman/README.md

 ### Filter
 Filters allow LogEvents to be evaluated to determine whether they should be published.
 Filtering rules depend on the type of Filter being used.
 A typical Filter is the RegexFilter that applies a regular expression to the formatted message of a LogEvent and takes a decision based on whether the regular expression matched or not.
 The decision may either be *accept* to accept the log event right away, *deny* to reject the log event altogether, or *neutral* to leave the decision to further filters.

-As explained in the [log4j documentation](http://logging.apache.org/log4j/2.x/manual/filters.html), filters may be attached to different locations:
+As explained in the [Apache Log4j documentation](http://logging.apache.org/log4j/2.x/manual/filters.html), filters may be attached to different locations:

 - Context-wide Filters run before all the other filters.
 Events that are rejected by these filters will not be passed to loggers for further processing.
 Once an event has been accepted by a Context-wide filter it will not be evaluated by any other Context-wide Filters nor will the Logger's Level be used to filter the event.
 The event will be evaluated by Logger and Appender Filters however.
 - Logger Filters are configured on a specified Logger.
 These are evaluated after the Context-wide Filters and the Log Level for the Logger.
 Events that are rejected by these filters will be discarded and the event will not be passed to a parent Logger regardless of the additivity setting.